 Customer Support Workflow Diagram

-- The ticket is created in the customer support backend and assigned to a customer support officer.
+- The ticket is created and assigned

 Outbound Sales Workflow Diagram

 This sales workflow diagram shows the process that starts when a prospect contacts the company or is cold-called by the company.
 Represented by green oval bubbles, the workflow diagram has one start and three possible endings.

 - Start - Prospect contacts company or is cold-called

 - Ending - Prospect is removed from the campaign